 The cardio training range example for the (57) year old, with a resting heart rate of 60

 The low ranges is 122.4, the high range is 150.8

 When you are in great cardio vascular condition, you may find yourself surpassing the equations and that is great!
 When you are fit, it is easy to work above your maximum rate.
 This outline provides a basis for the math.

-If you do not have a heart rate monitor, you can measure manually, however don’t stop walking around if you have a high heart, walk it off while you take your pulse.
-Find your pulse, and count it for 6-seconds.
+If you do not have a heart rate monitor, you can measure manually, however, don’t stop walking around if you have a high heart rate, walk it off while you take your pulse.
+Find your pulse, and count the beats for 6-seconds.
 Add a zero to your count and this is your heart rate range.
 It’s a rough measurement, not a perfect science, however it’s workable.